ajthomas1299/hours-tracker-api/README.md

 ## Login a users client by ID [POST clients]

-- User to create a new client
+- User to create a new client and set current user to be the owner

   - Headers
     Content-Type application/json